 Founder and CEO of Zoramu Consulting Group ltd. Jimmy has held leadership roles for nearly three decades in the oil and gas sector, working across Africa and Europe.
 He has a strong background in managing complex projects, building government and stakeholder relationships, managing joint ventures, and ensuring marketing and operational excellence.
 From 2012 to 2020, he worked with Tullow Oil PLC as the Group Africa advisor / chair Uganda, and as managing director for Tullow Uganda.
 Previously, Jimmy spent 19 years at Royal Dutch Shell, where he served as senior regional advisor for Sub-Saharan Africa, Africa retail marketing manager, and Shell East Africa general manager.
 Jimmy is an experienced board chair and independent non-executive director in the financial, beverage, and oil and gas sectors, including as the chair of DFCU Bank, and as a non-executive director at East African Breweries Ltd (a Diageo PLC).
 Jimmy holds a bachelor’s in agricultural science from Makerere University and a master’s from the University of Wales, and has completed post graduate training in the Executive Business Leadership Program at IMD, Lausanne.

-Audace worked for BHP Billiton in a range of positions in Africa over an 18-year period.
-In his most recent post at BHP Billiton, he was the government relations manager for Africa, leading the company’s interactions with governments across the continent on exploration projects and acquisition of new business opportunities.
-He has broad experience both internationally and within Africa, including in Angola, Burundi, Democratic Republic of Congo, Ethiopia, Gabon, Guinea, Liberia, Madagascar, Mozambique, South Africa, Tanzania, Uganda, and Zambia.
-Prior to joining BHP Billiton, Audace worked as director general of geology and mines in Burundi and as a lecturer at the Department of Earth Sciences of the University of Burundi.
-Audace holds a PhD in geology from the University of Gent in Belgium and speaks French and Swahili.
+Audace has worked in senior roles for Kinross Gold and BHP, including as Kinross’ VP for external affairs in Africa and as BHP’s government relations manager for Africa.
+At both companies, he led interactions with African governments on exploration projects and acquisition of new business opportunities.
+He has broad experience across the continent, including in Angola, Burundi, Democratic Republic of Congo, Ethiopia, Gabon, Guinea, Liberia, Madagascar, Mauritania, Mozambique, South Africa, Tanzania, Uganda, and Zambia.
+Prior to joining Kinross and BHP Billiton, Audace worked as director general of geology and mines in Burundi and as a lecturer at the Department of Earth Sciences of the University of Burundi.
+Audace holds a PhD in geology from the University of Ghent in Belgium and speaks French and Swahili.